paulfitz/coopy/src/widesheet/README.txt

     Do VCS_PULL.
 Should never be a merge-fail with widesheet's usage method.
-    Compute patch from user's file to /USER/share1/repo/repo.csvs, and report it to the user or apply it (if possible).
+    Compute patch from user's file to /USER/share1/repo/repo.csvs, with pivot /USER/share1/pivot/repo.csvs,
+    and report it to the user or apply it (if possible).
     If applied, move on to APPLIED.
+Note, can do direct merge if the user allows us to touch their file.

   APPLIED
     Convert user's file to /USER/share1/tmp.csvs and